hendricd/ManagedIframe/README.md

 design.
 As such, ManagedIframe classes will be easier to get, import, customize, and build (Sencha Command 3.1.2+ required).

-The latest branch is located {link  here}.
+The latest branch is located https://github.com/hendricd/ManagedIframe/tree/MIF_4.2 .